seanh/snapshotter/README.markdown

 Either SRC or DEST (but not both) can be a remote directory, e.g.:
 `you@yourdomain.org:/path/to/snapshots`.

-If a backup command is interrupted the transferred files will be stored in an `incomplete.snapshot` directory in DEST, and the backup can be resumed by running the same command again.
+If a snapshotter command is interrupted the transferred files will be stored in an `incomplete.snapshot` directory in DEST, and the backup can be resumed by running the same command again.

-To exclude files from being backed up list them in a file at `$HOME/.backup/excludes` on the machine that is running the backup command, one rsync exclude pattern per line.
+To exclude files from being backed up list them in a file at `$HOME/.backup/excludes` on the machine that is running the snapshotter command, one rsync exclude pattern per line.

 Advantages
 ----------

 +	**Super simple backup.**
-	Just type: `backup SRC DEST`.
+	Just type: `snapshotter SRC DEST`.

 +	**Super simple restore.**
 	Just copy files back from snapshot directories.